MetPX/sarracenia/doc/subscriber.rst

 Another example of easy use of a plugin is to achieve anti-virus scanning.
-Assuming that ClamAV is installed, as well as the python3-pyclamd package, then one can adding the following to an sr_subscribe configuration file::
+Assuming that ClamAV is installed, as well as the python3-pyclamd package, then one can add the following to an sr_subscribe configuration file::

   broker amqp://dd.weather.gc.ca